 Pavin: ‘What is the role of the ASEAN Secretariat in promoting the relevance of ASEAN in both regional and international politics?’

-Dr. Kao: The ASEAN Secretariat is an institution that was set up by the member states.
+Dr. Kao: The ASEAN Secretariat is an institution that was set up by the ASEAN Member States.
 And this institution has evolved considerably over an extended period of time.
-I remember people used to say that what they do was to get some coffee.
-It was like coffee shop as I heard it from previous Secretary-Generals.
-They did not have a lot of staff when they started.
-I think it is normal as an institution that started from a very humble beginning, and then evolving over time.
-Today, the Secretariat is a full functioning institution with resources—financial and talents, to serve the interests of the member states.
-We receive support from our external partners to make sure that the work we do and all the things that we are mandated to do would be able to move forward.
+The ASEAN Secretariat did not have a lot of staff when it started.
+From the very humble beginnings, it has evolved over tie.
+Today, the Secretariat is a full-fledged institution with human resources, financial resources, the talents to serve the interest of the Member States and, of course, also to work and support our external partners, our dialogue partners, sectoral dialogue partners, and our development partners.
+We receive support from our ASEAN Member States and from our external partners to make sure that the work we do and all the things that we are mandated to do would be able to move forward.

 Biography of Dr. Kao Kim Hourn